 We are also very thankful to Tashi, as it was her hard work and dedication (not luck!) that led to her success!

 Our first two recipients studied to become teachers so that they could give back to their communities.
-In our second year, the two young women (Tashi Tsomo and Sherpa Dolma) were accepted at the prestigious Miranda College in New Delhi, studying mathematics.
-As mentioned above, Tashi Tsomo graduated with a BSc (Math Honors) and has gone on to an MSc at Delhi University.
+In our second year, the two young women were accepted at the prestigious Miranda College in New Delhi, studying mathematics.
+Tashi T. graduated with a BSc (Math Honors) and has gone on to an MSc at Delhi University.